WHO WE ARE

 Harvest Project is a community-based urban relief organization.
 We connect with more than 1000 people each month – involving one-on-one client-care coaching, emergency drop-in visits, appointments at our grocery depot and Clothes For Change thrift shop, retail thrift shoppers, and donors.
-We provide assistance to North Shore residents from Deep Cove in the east to Horseshoe Bay in the west.
+We provide assistance to vulnerable North Shore residents from Deep Cove in the east to Horseshoe Bay in the west.

 In 2018, Harvest Project positively impacted the community by providing: